 The lowest mean was observed in Career Interest in Science (Table 15) with a total of 2.82, indicating that fewer students aspire to pursue careers related to science, such as becoming scientists, teachers, or laboratory workers.
 The mean still falls under the high or positive range, while many students’ value science education, only a small percentage plan to continue science in higher education or professional fields.
 Possible factors include perceived difficulty of the subject, lack of exposure to science career models, or limited understanding of available opportunities in scientific professions (Osborne & Dillon, 2008, as cited in Mansour, 2025).

-Table 15: Career Interest in Science
+Table 15.
+Career Interest in Science